demystifyfp/demystifyfp/content/fsharp/series/fstweet/adding-user-feed.md

 ## Subscribing to the User Feed

-In the previous section, we have added the implementation for adding a `tweet` activity to the user feed.
-In the actual twitter, when we post a tweet, it will immediately appear in our timeline.
-So, let's add this in our FsTweet application.
+In the previous section, we have added the server side implementation for adding a `tweet` activity to the user feed and it's time to add it in the client-side.

 ### Adding GetStream.io JS Library

-*GetStream.io* provides a javascript [client library](https://github.com/getstream/stream-js) to enable client side integration in the browser.
+*GetStream.io* provides a javascript [client library](https://github.com/getstream/stream-js) to enable client-side integration in the browser.

 Download the [minified javascript file](https://raw.githubusercontent.com/GetStream/stream-js/master/dist/js_min/getstream.js) and move it to the *src/FsTweet.Web/assets/js/lib* directory.